coding-to-music/auckland-transport-emissions-api-nzta-express-mongo-mysql/README.md

 The connection object within `views\app.js` at the top must be changed to suit your connection to your database.
 It currently looks like `const client = new MongoClient(config.testing.uri, { useUnifiedTopology: true });`, prehaps with a different first arg (the connection uri).
 The db object (search for "let dbo") must also be changed to the correct collection for your data.

+The pipeline has some dependancies on hardcoded dates, this is mainly due to time constraints.
+Please change the hard coded dates in the four endpoints above to suit your dataset, otherwise the pipeline will not work.

-Finally, calling these endpoints in order will generate the completed dataset.
+Finally, calling these 4 endpoints above in order will generate the completed dataset.

 ## API